 In DisCO we strive to create a convivial atmosphere.
-While desirable this is by no means easy, especially in digital space, which is rife with misunderstanding.
+While desirable, this is not always easy, especially in digital space, which is rife with misunderstanding.
 The following resources have been largely adapted from conflict resolution sections of the Loomio and Enspiral handbooks.

 In DisCO we want to do conflict well.
 We want tensions between team members to be generative, healthy and productive.
 We want a culture of robust debate, honesty, and care - all in service of our goals and values.

 - Resolve conflicts as close as possible to the people involved.
 Begin with the people directly involved, and widen from there as needed.

 - We have mutual responsibility and care for each other.
 We act in good faith and work to be constructive, empathetic, and honest.
 We resolve conflicts with both our individual needs and the needs of the collective in mind.

 - When disagreement becomes conflicted and is blocking progress, is hurtful or harmful, a resolution needs to be found.
 We engage to the best of our ability to resolve conflict and seek help when needed.

 - Anyone affected by a conflict can escalate an issue that is not being resolved at the current level of engagement.